JacoDuToit11/JacoDuToit11.github.io/_pages/about.md

   - /about.html
 ---

-I am a computer scientist from Cape Town, South.
+I am a computer scientist from Cape Town, South Africa.
 I am currently working as a Data Scientist/Machine Learning Engineer.

 I am excited by the rapid advancements in AI systems, but concerned about the catastrophic risks they may pose.
 Therefore, I am passionate about exploring AI safety, interpretability, and alignment in my future research to ensure that AI benefits all humanity.

 ## Background and History
 I did my Master's in Computer Science at Stellenbosch University under Marcel Dunaiski.
 My thesis focused on transformer-based language models for natural language processing tasks.
 Before that I studied Mathematics and Computer Science at Stellenbosch University.
-Before that I grew up in the lovely town of Stellenbosch.
+Before that I grew up in the lovely town of [Stellenbosch](https://en.wikipedia.org/wiki/Stellenbosch).

 ## Other Interests
 Apart from working on AI, I enjoy: